isb-cgc/readthedocs/docs/source/sections/BigQuery/BigQueryTableSearchUI.rst

 **Labels**

 Each table was tagged with labels relating to the source, data type, reference genome build, status, and access.
-Users can search on any of these tags on the Labels filter field.
+Users can search on any of these labels on the Labels filter field.
 Users can find the **Labels** search filter under the **Show More Filters** option.

 The labels for a table can be viewed when the blue plus sign (+) to the left of the table row is clicked.
 See the screen shot below.